Exponential volumes of moduli spaces of hyperbolic surfaces: Tropicalized exponential volumes of moduli spaces

 \subsection{Tropical volumes of moduli spaces for punctured surfaces = Kontsevich volumes}

 \la{sect2.4}

+In Section \ref{sect2.4} let $\bS:=S$ be a connected genus $g$ surface with $n$ punctures but without boundary points.
+1mm

 In his proof of Witten's Conjecture, M. Konstevich \cite{K} introduced a combinatorial model ${\cal M}^{\rm comb}_{g,n}$ of the moduli space ${\cal M}_{g,n}$.
-The space ${\cal M}^{\rm comb}_{g,n}$ is an orbifold.
-It parametrises equivalence classes of metrised connected ribbon graphs $\Gamma$, that is ribbon graphs with vertices of valency $\geq 3$ and positive real numbers at the edges, so that the associated oriented surface has genus $g$ and $n$ holes.
-By \cite[Theorem 2.2]{K}, there is a homeomorphism $\kappa: {\cal M}_{g,n}\times \R_+^n \stackrel{\sim}{\lra} {\cal M}^{\rm comb}_{g,n}. $ It assignes to a surface $C$ and a collection of positive numbers $\L=\{l_1, ..., l_n\}$ the Jenkins-Str\"obel differential with the critical graph $\Gamma$, whose perimeters of boundary components are given by the set $\L$.
+It is an orbifold, parametrising equivalence classes of metrised connected ribbon graphs $\Gamma$, that is ribbon graphs with vertices of valency $\geq 3$ and positive real numbers at the edges, so that the associated oriented surface has genus $g$ and $n$ holes.
+By \cite[Theorem 2.2]{K}, there is a homeomorphism

+It assignes to a surface $S$ and a collection of positive numbers $\alpha=\{\alpha_1, ..., \alpha_n\}$ the Jenkins-Strebel differential with the critical graph $\Gamma$, whose perimeters of boundary components are given by the set $\L$.
 See also \cite[Section 3]{ABCGLW20}.
 1mm